dmbarbour/wikilon/docs/ApplicationModel.md

 Hence, we can evaluate and optimize opaque words, link frozen words, and GC the hidden words.
 Each attribute gives our software agent a more opportunity to safely rewrite, manage, and optimize the dictionary in specific ways.
 We can assume secure-hash resources are frozen and hidden, but not opaque.
 However, when a secure hash resource is referenced from an opaque definition, we could rewrite the secure hash to a simplified or evaluated form.

 Representation of these attributes is ad-hoc, subject to de-facto standardization.
 For example, we could define `foo_meta_gc` for elements under `foo`, or we could represent our policies under a global word like `meta_gc`.
 I only recommend that the policy be separated from the definitions, i.e. using separate words instead of comments.

-## Dictionary Passing or Synchronization

-An Awelon dictionary can easily represent documents or databases, and it is convenient if we can pass these around in a first-class manner, referencing dictionaries by secure hash or URL.
-We can communicate a message together with a dictionary, such that our message is fully defined.
-It's easy to cache, compile, and reuse a referenced dictionary for many messages.
-Leveraging persistent data structures and secure hash resources, we can feasibly reuse most of our cached dictionary even for slight variations.
-Awelon supports application patterns relying on whole dictionary passing via the *Hierarchical Dictionaries* feature.

-## Application Security

-In an open system, we generally want to control the authority of our agents in terms of which parts of the system they may observe or directly influence.
-Awelon doesn't provide much help here, beyond support for *Hierarchical Dictionaries*, which provide a natural barrier for communication that must be explicitly bridged, and a narrow interface for synchronization.
-Between that and internal purity, we can push most security concerns to the RESTful application models and effects layers.

 # Programs as Processes